Anthony Allen Shore: Trial and conviction

 Despite Shore's confession to the murders of the three girls, Estrada and the rape of 14-year old Selma Janske, prosecutor Kelly Siegler decided to charge Shore for only Estrada's murder because it contained the most forensic evidence.
 His trial began in late October 2004.
 The jury found Shore guilty of capital murder.
 During the sentencing phase, Shore's only surviving victim testified.
 After less than an hour of deliberations, the jury recommended that Shore be put to death, which Shore himself had asked for.
 He was sentenced to death on November 15, 2004.

+Shore was nearly executed on October 18, 2017.
+However, it was called off six hours before it was scheduled to happen after Shore informed prison officials that he had been involved in a scheme with fellow death row inmate Larry Swearingen.
+Swearingen had pleaded with Shore to make a voluntary false confession to the rape and murder of Melissa Trotter, crime for which Swearingen was currently awaiting execution.
+Shore told investigators that he had refused to go along with the plan.
+His execution was reset for January 18.

 Execution

 Shore was executed by lethal injection on January 18, 2018, at 6:28 p.m.
 (CST), and was the first person executed in the United States in 2018.
 He was 55 years old.
-Before the execution, he confessed that "I made my peace" and his last words were "Ooh-ee, I can feel that!".
+Before the execution, Shore apologized to the families of his victims and confessed that "I made my peace".
+Prior to losing consciousness, he said, "Ooh-ee, I can feel that!"

 In media

-Anthony Shore's daughter Tiffany gave many interviews about her father and the abuse she and her sister went through.
+Anthony Shore's daughter Tiffany gave interviews about her father and the abuse she and her sister went through.
 She was featured in many documentaries, including: Evil Lives Here, Mark of a Killer and Living with a Serial Killer.